Chavez returns to Venezuela from Cuba after surgery

 Yet little is known about what kind of cancer Chavez has or how serious it is.
 So big questions remain as to whether he is fit enough to campaign for an October 7 election that has turned into the biggest political fight of his 13-year rule.

+In a sign that the socialist leader was looking healthy enough to appear in public, officials called press photographers and cameramen to Maiquetia international airport, on the coast outside Caracas, to witness Chavez's arrival.

+"We're taking off right now from Jose Marti International Airport, heading south, heading to the fatherland!"
+Chavez, 57, said via Twitter prior to the roughly two-hour flight.

-In news that stunned Venezuelans accustomed to Chavez's energetic and all-dominant presence, Cuban doctors treated a pelvic abscess and removed a cancerous tumour in June 2011.
+In news that stunned Venezuelans accustomed to Chavez's energetic and all-dominant presence, Cuban doctors treated a pelvic abscess and removed a cancerous tumor in June 2011.

 Upbeat as always, Chavez fired off a series of Tweets before he departed on Friday, saying he had bid farewell to his friend and political mentor Fidel Castro, the former Cuban leader.